 Evidence of humans marking their bodies with permanent designs have existed for thousands of years.
 Egyptian and ice mummies reveal several forms of religious and status symbols.

 Getting inked continues to grow as technology and acceptance increases.
-While age, gender, religion and class once divide the tattooed from the non-tattooed, those barriers are less common than they used to be.
-Reasons why we go under the needle differ.
+While age, gender, religion, and class once divide the tattooed from the non-tattooed, those barriers are less common than they used to be.
+The reasons why we go under the needle differ, too.
 A tattoo may represent a significant event or hold intensely personal meaning.
 However, some people do get tattoos on a whim.
 Still, others confess, the need for a new tattoo is an addiction.

-As the art form increases in popularity, it’s important to consider a few things before getting a tattoo.
+As the art form increases in popularity, considering a few things before getting a tattoo is essential:

 Getting a Tattoo

 - Research and find a reputable artist.
 Remember, this art is permanent.
-You will want the finished piece to be polished with no regerts – that is, no regrets.
+You will want a polished finished piece with no regerts – that is, no regrets.

 - Once you’ve found an artist, be sure you have a design in mind.
 If you aren’t an artist, pulling an idea from your head and making it a reality will take time to develop.

 - Check spelling.
 Fact check.
 If you use a foreign word or a quote in your design, research the meaning and check the spelling.
 The same applies to symbols.
-Just because a website translated a meaning or said symbol represented peace or love in a certain culture, doesn’t mean it’s true.
-It’s not the artist’s responsibility to know either.
+Just because a website translated a meaning or said symbol represented peace or love in a specific culture, doesn’t mean it’s true.
+And it’s not the artist’s responsibility to know either.
 Sometimes the design means something altogether different to the client.

 - Be prepared to be placed on a waiting list.
 Good artists are in demand.

-- Be prepared to pay for good art.
+- You will pay more for good art.
 Nobody wants a lousy tattoo.